wjdenny/wjdenny.github.io/content/@2022pérezramón_foreign.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "Foreign accent strength and intelligibility at the segmental level"
+  - Foreign accent strength and intelligibility at the segmental level
-draft: false
+draft: true
 ---

 # Foreign accent strength and intelligibility at the segmental level